LuBolin/ip/docs/README.md

 You can find tasks that partially match a keyword.
 You will input a keyword and a percentage match, and the Innkeeper would find all tasks which contains at least that much percent of your keyword.
 Example: `fuzzyfind (keyword) (percentage)`

+## Close
+To close the Innkeeper, you can click "Exit" in the top right corner.
+Alternatively, you can type `bye` to close the Innkeeper.